 The jury commented about the winning title:

-The 2021 Harriet Tubman Prize will be presented to Dr. Brown in early 2022.
+The 2022 Harriet Tubman Prize will be presented to Dr. Miles during a Lapidus Center program in Spring 2023.
 Details are forthcoming.

 About the Lapidus Center for the Historical Analysis of Transatlantic Slavery

 The Lapidus Center for the Historical Analysis of Transatlantic Slavery, founded in 2014 with a generous $2.5 million gift from Ruth and Sid Lapidus, generates and disseminates scholarly knowledge and works on the slave trade, slavery, and anti-slavery pertaining to the Atlantic World.
 The Center supports the work of researchers with long-term and short-term fellowships.
 Given the centrality of Atlantic slavery to the making of the modern world, Lapidus fellowships ensure that slavery studies are a cornerstone of the Schomburg Center’s broader research community.
 The Center engages the public with a variety of programs, an annual nonfiction book prize, exhibitions, conferences, and partnerships with local, national, and international institutions.
 Dr. Commander is the author of Afro-Atlantic Flight: Speculative Returns and the Black Fantastic, Avidly Reads Passages, and editor of Unsung: Unheralded Narratives of American Slavery & Abolition.
 To learn more about the Lapidus Center, please visit https://www.nypl.org/spotlight/lapidus-center.

 About the Schomburg Center for Research in Black Culture